|

 do our memories of it change too?"

-it has changed.
+that it has changed.
 They would accept the new version of reality.
-You might
+You

-wasn't there before.
-Brian DID drop the three question marks and he DID
+sure wasn’t there before.
+Brian DID drop the three question marks

-win the 2017 BAFTA and he was nominated for an Oscar, too.
-Pipped by something
+and he DID win the 2017 BAFTA and he was nominated for an Oscar, too -

 The Doctor laughed and bit into his hot dog.